 What are the developmental aspects?

 A baby with Down syndrome will grow and develop like other babies.
 He/she will do all the things a typical child does, only somewhat later.
 Compared with typical children, individuals with Down syndrome are usually smaller and their development is somewhat slower.
 Most children with Down syndrome will display a delay in their speech and language development.
 It should be noted that there is a wide variation in the mental, behavioral, and developmental progress in children with Down syndrome.
-A caring and enriching home environment, early intervention, and improved special educational services have a positive influence on the child’s development.
+A caring and enriching home environment, early intervention, and improved special educational services can have a positive influence on the child’s development.

 What about adults with Down syndrome?